 They are fairly small, though the largest species, the sea otter (Enhydra lutris), is around 3.3 ft (1 m) long and weighs about 55 to 99 lb (25 to 45 kg).
 In contrast, the smallest species, the least weasel (Mustela nivalis), is barely 4 to 10 in (11 to 26 cm) long and weighs only 0.9 oz (25 gm).

-Mustelids exhibit sexual dimorphism in size, with the males being larger than females.
+Mustelids exhibit sexual dimorphism in size, with the males being larger than the females.

 Body Plan